Congress Column: Construction (1850–1859)

-The first stone was laid down in presence of King Leopold I on 24 September 1850 and the monument was inaugurated on 26 September 1859.
+The first stone was laid in the presence of King Leopold I on 24 September 1850, and the monument was inaugurated on 26 September 1859.
 The architect Joseph Poelaert (who was later to also build Brussels' Palace of Justice) was responsible for the execution of the works, under the supervision of the Monuments Commission, and the sculptures of the monument were entrusted to five sculptors, amongst which Eugène Simonis.

 In the centre of the Place des Panoramas, renamed the Place du Congrès for the occasion, the column became the focal point of the neighbouring Notre-Dame-aux-Neiges/Onze-Lieve-Vrouw-ter-Sneeuw district (today's Freedom Quarter).
-The development plans for this formerly mostly working-class district, cleaned up between 1875 and 1885, attempted to free up the perspective of the column and organise the road network around it accordingly.
-At the same time, the architect Jean-Pierre Cluysenaar took charge of creating, below the square, a covered market which replaced some populous alleys or ill-famed dead-ends bordering the (now-disappeared) Rue des Cailles/Kwartelstraat.
+The development plans for this formerly mostly working-class district, which was cleaned up between 1875 and 1885, attempted to free up the perspective of the column and organise the road network around it accordingly.
+At the same time, the Dutch architect Jean-Pierre Cluysenaar took charge of creating, below the square, a covered market, which replaced some populous alleys or ill-famed dead-ends bordering the (now-disappeared) Rue des Cailles/Kwartelstraat.

 20th and 21st centuries

-The Belgian Tomb of the Unknown Soldier with an eternal flame was installed at the foot of the Congress Column in 1922, in memory of the Belgian soldiers who died during World War I. In 1929, it was the site of an attempted assassination of Crown Prince Umberto of Italy by Fernando de Rosa.
+The Tomb of the Unknown Soldier, with an eternal flame, was installed at the foot of the Congress Column in 1922, in memory of the Belgian soldiers who died during World War I. In 1929, it was the site of an attempted assassination of Crown Prince Umberto of Italy by Fernando de Rosa.

-Severely degraded by time, the Congress Column was cleaned in 1968 for the first time since its erection.
-The monument was again the subject between 1997 and 2008 of major renovation works divided into different phases.
-In 2001, the plinth and the four corner bronze statues underwent a deep cleaning, using the laser technique.
+Severely degraded by time, the Congress Column was cleaned for the first time since its erection in 1968.
+Between 1997 and 2008, the monument was again the subject of major renovation works divided into different phases.
+In 2001, the plinth and the four corner bronze statues were deep cleaned using laser cleaning technology.
 The corner statues were then coated with wax.
-In July 2002, work began on cleaning and restoring the column itself, again using laser cleaning technology.
-The renovation works were finished in November 2002, allowing for the Armistice Day ceremonies to take place at the site.
+In July 2002, work began on cleaning and restoring the column itself, again using the laser technique.
+The renovation works were completed in November 2002, allowing for the Armistice Day ceremonies to take place at the site.

 Description

 The Congress Column has a total height of 47 m.
-A spiral staircase of 193 steps inside the column leads to a platform, decorated with a lavishly carved balustrade, surrounding the pedestal of the 4.7 m statue of King Leopold I. The platform can accommodate 16 visitors but is no longer accessible for security reasons.
+A spiral staircase of 193 steps inside the column leads to a platform, decorated with a lavishly carved balustrade, surrounding the pedestal of the 4.7 m statue of King Leopold I. The platform can accommodate 16 visitors, but is no longer accessible for security reasons.
 The statue of Leopold was made by the sculptor Guillaume Geefs.

-Designed by Poelaert and inspired by Trajan's Column in Rome, the column commemorates the National Congress of 1830–31 which drafted the liberal Belgian Constitution of 1831.
-The important dates in the struggle for Belgian independence are engraved on column's pedestal, together with the names of the members of the National Congress and the Provisional Government of Belgium, as well as important passages from the Constitution.
+Designed by Poelaert and inspired by Trajan's Column in Rome, the column commemorates the National Congress of 1830–31, which drafted the liberal Belgian Constitution of 1831.
+Important dates in the struggle for Belgian independence are engraved on column's pedestal, together with the names of the members of the National Congress and the Provisional Government of Belgium, as well as important passages from the Constitution.
 The frieze is decorated with elegant foliage and on its four sides are represented Wisdom, Strength, Immortality and Glory.